Doctave/doctave/docs/README.md

 ## Features

-Doctave comes out of the box with a documentation-focused set of features.
+Doctave comes with a number of documentation-specific features out of the box.
+No plugins needed.

 - Mermaid.js diagrams
 - Full-text search